NHL Betting Odds

 The NHL’s Stanley Cup playoff is the postseason tournament that determines the league champion and Stanley Cup winner.
-It consists of four rounds of best-of-seven series.
+It consists of 16 teams four rounds of best-of-seven series.

-There are 31 teams in the NHL and eight teams from each of the league’s two conferences make the playoffs.
+There are 31 teams in the NHL and four teams from each division plus two conference wild card teams will qualify for the playoffs.

 The total, or over/under in hockey betting is the same as it is in other sports.
 Gamblers bet on whether the total combine score between two teams will be over or under a line set by oddsmakers.